 Symfony

-Setup guide for install and configure 1Pilot client on Symfony
+Setup guide to install and configure the 1Pilot client on Symfony

 Install Symfony Bundle version 2